 HOW TO GET TO DEATH VALLEY

 The nearest large city to Death Valley is Las Vegas to the east, roughly 2 hours away.
 Los Angeles is the next closest, around 4 hours to the west.
 These will be the closest access points for most visitors.
+If you choose to fly in you can use Skyscanner to compare deals for multiple airports and then book a rental car.

 WHERE TO STAY IN DEATH VALLEY